HR Entry-Level Jobs Guide: Roles, Salaries, and Strategies to Get Hired

 • GPHR (Global Professional in Human Resources)

-You can also get certifications from Society for Human Resource Management (SHRM) and various other companies, colleges, and universities.
+You can also get certifications from the Society for Human Resource Management (SHRM) and various other organizations, colleges, and universities.
 To stay on top of the most current practices in HR, it's a good idea to complete certifications throughout your career.

 Read more: What Is Human Resources and HR Management?

-To gain even more knowledge about HR, it might help to take a few courses.
-Find interesting HR courses for beginners on Coursera, like Hiring Practices from the University of California, Irvine.
+To gain even more knowledge about HR, it can help to take a few courses.
+Find interesting HR courses for beginners on Coursera, such as Hiring Practices, from the University of California, Irvine.
 This course offers information about employee selection, recruitment, and retention with specific awareness of diversity and inclusion.

 Keep reading